 If these initial treatments don’t resolve the symptoms, you might need to contemplate arthroscopic surgery.
 This minimally invasive procedure addresses persistent TFCC tears by allowing for debridement or repair.
 Depending on the tear’s severity, surgical options may include ulnar shortening to correct any anatomical discrepancies contributing to the problem.

 Recovery from TFCC surgery involves diligent postoperative care and adherence to rehabilitation protocols.
-Physical therapy plays an essential role in restoring wrist function and strength, ensuring you regain mobility.
-The healing process can take up to three months, so it’s vital to follow your healthcare provider’s guidance closely.
+Physical therapy is essential in restoring wrist function and strength, ensuring you regain mobility.
+The healing process can take up to three months, so following your healthcare provider’s guidance closely is vital.

-In cases where initial treatments fail to provide relief, surgical interventions can offer effective solutions to restore wrist stability and function, helping you return to your daily activities.
+If initial treatments fail to provide relief, surgical interventions can restore wrist stability and function, helping patients return to daily activities.

 Prevention Strategies